Unlocking the Power of Markets as a New Tool for Regulating Pollution

 Command & Control Model

-India, like many low-income countries, relies on command-and-control environmental regulations.
-This means the state determines a universal limit for pollution concentration, and regulators sporadically visit plants to measure pollution and impose sanctions on violators.
+India, like many countries in the Global South, relies on command-and-control environmental regulations.
+This means the state determines a universal limit for pollution emissions, and the Gujarat Pollution Control Board sporadically visits plants to measure pollution and impose sanctions on violators.

 Pollution Market Model

 A powerful alternative to command-and-control is to regulate pollution with markets.
-In this study, researchers collaborated with regulators in the Indian state of Gujarat to design and evaluate the world’s first particulate-matter emissions market among industrial plants in the city of Surat.
+In this study, researchers affiliated with the Energy Policy Institute at UChicago and J-PAL collaborated with regulators in the Indian state of Gujarat to design and evaluate the world’s first particulate-matter emissions market among industrial plants in the city of Surat.

 They randomly assigned 162 plants to participate in the market, and 156 to remain under command-and-control, and measured how the new pollution market affected plant compliance, pollution emissions, and abatement costs.